AguaClara/humic_acid/Humic Acid Fall 2018.md

 Yingda Du, a former graduate student at Cornell, was the first to experiment with how effluent turbidity is affected by a combination of coagulant concentration and humic acid concentration.
 Her thesis paper investigates the effects NOM has on flocculation.
 Particle size distribution of flocs and effluent turbidity are the two major criteria for determining the effectiveness of flocculation.
 These two parameters are affected by the concentration of NOM in the system.
 In order to model this system, humic acid, which is one of the major components of NOM, serves as the surrogate for NOM.
 Du hypothesized that variation in humic acid concentration will affect floc size distribution and effluent turbidity.
 In her thesis, she modeled the effects of humic acid in high turbidity water on flocculation.
 For influent turbidity at 50 NTU with coagulant dosage ranging from 0.53mg/L to 2.65mg/L and humic acid concentration ranging from 0 to 15mg/L, a series of experiments from Yingda indicate that the coagulant dosage is positively correlated with turbidity reduction and the presence of humic acid greatly increases the effluent turbidity.
 This was same for every experiment.
 An increase in coagulant dosage decreased the settled water turbidity.

 Another finding from Du's report is that the presence of humic acid increases the frequency of smaller particles after flocculation.
 As humic acid coats coagulant nano-particles, the attachment efficiency of collisions will decrease.
 Thus, humic acid can change the particle size distribution of the precipitated solids and larger particle formation is greatly inhibited by humic acid.This result indicates that existence of humic acid particles could diminish the performance of flocculation/sedimentation process with higher effluent turbidity.
+[You are encouraged to put on some useful links to the related articles.
+Use more logical transitions between paragraphs.
+Each report looks good but they look disjointed when combined.]

 ## Previous Work
 The Humic Acid Team as established in Fall 2017 and in that semester, the team members tested the optimal coagulant dosage at 5mg/L humic acid influent concentration and obtained 1.6mg/L as the optimal coagulant dosage.
 However, as the team only conducted experiment for one humic acid influent concentration, no substantial conclusion was drawn.